An EZ-structure for the mapping class group: Introduction

-The following theorem summarizes some more technical properties of the geometric boundary.
+The following result summarizes some technical properties of the geometric boundary.
 For its formulation, let us invoke the Nielsen Thurston classification which states that any nontrivial mapping class has a finite power $\phi$ with the following property.
-There exists a decomposition $S=S_1\cup \cdots \cup S_k$ of $S$ into subsurfaces which is preserved by $\phi$ and such that for all $i<k$, the restriction of $\phi$ to $S_i$ is pseudo-Anosov if $S_i$ is not an annulus, and it is a Dehn twist if $S_i$ is an annulus.
+There exists a decomposition $S=S_1\cup \cdots \cup S_k$ of $S$ into subsurfaces that are preserved by $\phi$ and such that for all $i<k$, the surface $S_i$ is connected and the restriction of $\phi$ to $S_i$ is pseudo-Anosov if $S_i$ is not an annulus, and it is a Dehn twist if $S_i$ is an annulus.
 The restriction of $\phi$ to $S_k$ is trivial.
 We call a mapping class with this property a \emph{Nielsen Thurston mapping class}.

 Let $\phi$ be a Nielsen Thurston mapping class.
 For each $i<k$ such that $S_i$ is not an annulus, the restriction $\phi_i$ of $\phi$ to $S_i$ preserves precisely two geodesic laminations $\xi_i^{\pm}$ which are the attracting and repelling laminations of $\phi_i$.
 Similarly, for any component $S_i$ which is an annulus, the two labeled copies $\xi_i^{\pm}$ of the core curve of the annulus are preserved as well.
 Thus $\phi$ fixes any point of the form $\sum_ia_i\zeta_i$ where $\zeta_i$ is one of the laminations $\xi_i^{\pm}$ if $i<k$ and where $\zeta_k$ is an arbitrary point of the geometric boundary of the (possibly disconnected) surface $S_k$.
 We call points of this form the \emph{obvious fixed point set}.